Kuvrot/Jaraan/README.md

 # Jaraan
 #### GUI framework for C++.
-Make simple GUI for C++ applications with the least amount of code.
+Make simple C++ applications with GUI with the least amount of code.

 ## Demo